keyvan-amiri/PGTNet/README.md

 **<a name="part1">1.
 Set up a Python environement to work with GPS Graph Transformers:</a>**

-GPS Graph Transformers recipe is implemented based on the PyTorch machine learning framework, and it utlizes [PyG](https://pytorch-geometric.readthedocs.io/en/latest/) (PyTorch Geometric) library as well as a low-level Graph Neural Network library called [pyg-lib](https://pyg-lib.readthedocs.io/en/latest/index.html).
-In order to be able to work with GPS Graph Transformers recipe, you need to set up a Python environement with Conda as suggested [here](https://github.com/rampasek/GraphGPS#python-environment-setup-with-conda).
+GPS Graph Transformers recipe is implemented based on the PyTorch machine learning framework, and it utlizes [PyG](https://pytorch-geometric.readthedocs.io/en/latest/) (PyTorch Geometric) library.
+In order to be able to work with GPS Graph Transformers, you need to set up a Python environement with Conda as suggested [here](https://github.com/rampasek/GraphGPS#python-environment-setup-with-conda).
 To set up such an environement:
 ```
 conda create -n graphgps python=3.10
 conda activate graphgps